-AASB 1060.208 In applying the requirements of AASB 1 First-time Adoption of Australian Account Standards, the group made adjustments to the carrying amounts of assets and the date of transition to Australian Accounting Standards - Simplified Disclosuradjustments included: l liabilities at Business combinations The group has prepared consolidated financial statements for the first time.
-In the opening consolidated balances, the group has elected not to apply AASB 3 Combinations retrospectively to business combinations that occurred before the transition.
-In accordance with this election, the group has instead: 3 Business recognised the assets and liabilities of those acquired businesses, that quali recognition under Australian Accounting Standards, at the amounts reflected financial statements of the acquired businesses, adjusted where necessary the recognition and measurement requirements of Australian Accounting St d in the to comply with recognised goodwill, at amounts equal to the excess of the cost of the inves acquired business over the group's interest in the recognised assets and lial acquired business.
-Goodwill was tested for impairment at the date of transiti impairment was recognised at that date. oilities of that AASB 1060.208 [Provide an explanation of other adjustments made at the date of transition to Australian Accounting Standards - Simplified Disclosures (i.e., how the transition from the previous financial reporting framework to Australian Accounting Standards - Simplified Disclosures affected the entity's reported financial position, financial performance and cash flows)] The impact of these adjustments on the profit and equity of the group is outline following reconciliations: ed in the Equity at the date of transition AASB 1060.210(b)(i) The following is a reconciliation of equity of the parent entity under the previous reporting framework, at the date of transition, to equity of the group determine accordance with Australian Accounting Standards - Simplified Disclosures: (\$) Equity under the previous financial reporting framework, at 1 July 2020 XX,XXX [Describe adjustment] XX,XXX [Describe adjustment] XX,XXX [Describe adjustment] XX,XXX Equity in accordance with Australian Accounting Standards - Simplified Disclosures, at 1 July 2020 xx,xxx Equity at the end of the prior reporting period AASB 1060.210(b)(ii) The following is a reconciliation of equity under the previous financial reporting at the end of the prior reporting period, to equity determined in accordance wi Accounting Standards - Simplified Disclosures: (\$) Equity under the previous financial reporting framework, at 30 June 2021 xx,xxx [Describe adjustment] xx,xxx [Describe adjustment] xx,xxx [Describe adjustment] xx,xxx Equity in accordance with Australian Accounting Standards - Simplified xx,xxx
+AASB 1060.208 In applying the requirements of AASB 1 First-time Adoption of Australian Accounting Standards, the group made adjustments to the carrying amounts of assets and liabilities at the date of transition to Australian Accounting Standards - Simplified Disclosures.
+These adjustments included:

+Business combinations

+The group has prepared consolidated financial statements for the first time.
+In determining the opening consolidated balances, the group has elected not to apply AASB 3 Business Combinations retrospectively to business combinations that occurred before the date of transition.
+In accordance with this election, the group has instead:

+recognised the assets and liabilities of those acquired businesses, that qualify for recognition under Australian Accounting Standards, at the amounts reflected in the financial statements of the acquired businesses, adjusted where necessary to comply with the recognition and measurement requirements of Australian Accounting Standards; and

+recognised goodwill, at amounts equal to the excess of the cost of the investment in the acquired business over the group's interest in the recognised assets and liabilities of that acquired business.
+Goodwill was tested for impairment at the date of transition, and no impairment was recognised at that date.

+Consolidation of controlled entities

+The Group has prepared consolidated financial statements for the first time the opening consolidated balances, the assets and liabilities of controlled earising from past business combinations) have been recognised at the amounthe financial statements of the controlled entities, adjusted where necessare the recognition and measurement requirements of Australian Accounting Simpact of consolidating controlled entities (not arising from past business of been recognised as an adjustment to retained earnings at the date of transitions. entities (not unts reflected in y to comply with tandards.
+The ombinations) has

+AASB 1060.208 [Provide an explanation of other adjustments made at the date of transition Accounting Standards - Simplified Disclosures (i.e., how the transition from financial reporting framework to Australian Accounting Standards - Simplificated the entity's reported financial position, financial performance and The impact of these adjustments on the profit and equity of the group is out following reconciliations: the previous ied Disclosures cash flows)]

+Equity at the date of transition

+AASB 1060.210(b)(i) • •

+(\$)

+Equity under the previous financial reporting framework, at 1 July 2021 xx,xxx

+[Describe adjustment] xx,xxx

+[Describe adjustment] xx,xxx

+[Describe adjustment] xx,xxx

+Equity in accordance with Australian Accounting Standards - Simplified

-Disclosures, at 30 June 2021
+Disclosures, at 1 July 2021

-Appendix F: Disclosing the impact of transition to Australian Accounting Standards - Simplified Disclosures
+Appendix G: Disclosing the impact of transition to Australian Accounting Standards - Simplified Disclosures

+Equity at the end of the prior reporting period

+AASB 1060.210(b)(ii) The following is a reconciliation of equity under the previous financial reporting framework, at the end of the prior reporting period, to equity determined in accordance with Australian Accounting Standards - Simplified Disclosures:

+(\$)

+Equity under the previous financial reporting framework, at 30 June 2022 xx,xxx

+[Describe adjustment] xx,xxx

+[Describe adjustment] xx,xxx

+[Describe adjustment] xx,xxx

+Equity in accordance with Australian Accounting Standards - Simplified Disclosures, at 30 June 2022 xx,xxx

 Profit for the prior reporting period

-The following is a reconciliation of profit under the previous financial reporting framework, for the prior reporting period, to profit determined in accordance with Australian Accounting Standards - Simplified Disclosures:
+AASB 1060.210(c) The following is a reconciliation of profit under the previous financial reporting framework, for the prior reporting period, to profit determined in accordance with Australian Accounting Standards - Simplified Disclosures:

 (\$)

-Profit under the previous financial reporting framework, for the financial year ended 30 June 2021 xx,xxx
+Profit under the previous financial reporting framework, for the financial year ended 30 June 2022 xx,xxx

 [Describe adjustment] xx,xxx

 [Describe adjustment] xx,xxx

 [Describe adjustment] xx,xxx

-Profit in accordance with Australian Accounting Standards - Simplified Disclosures, for the financial year ended 30 June 2021 xx,xxx
+Profit in accordance with Australian Accounting Standards - Simplified Disclosures, for the financial year ended 30 June 2022 xx,xxx

-The following is a reconciliation of profit under the previous financial report for the prior reporting period, to profit determined in accordance with Aust Standards - Simplified Disclosures: Profit under the previous financial reporting framework, for the financial year ended 30 June 2021 [Describe adjustment] [Describe adjustment] [Describe adjustment] Profit in accordance with Australian Accounting Standards - Simplified